OpenResty Edge™ Overview

-The User is free to restore (or rollback to) any historical releases.
+The User is free to restore (or roll back to) any historical releases.
 He is also free to push the current revision to all the Gateway nodes visible to the current Application or just a specified subset of Gateway nodes or Gateway Clusters.
 Such subsets of Gateway nodes for different released configurations are called partitions.
-Such partitions are usually used for separating outside and inside web applications for an enterprise customer or reserving a dedicated group of nodes for A/B testing of new configurations (or customers' own backend applications).
+Such partitions are usually used for separating outside and inside web applications for an enterprise customer or reserving a dedicated group of nodes for A/B testing of new configurations (or customers’ own backend applications).

-The User can compare different revisions and the Admin site will give a human readable presentation for the changes.
-The revision history itself is always read only.
+The User can compare different revisions and the Admin site will give a human-readable presentation for the changes.
+The revision history itself is always read-only.

 A warning message should be displayed on the Admin web UI when multiple Users are trying to edit the same Application at the same time.
 (Note: this is still to be implemented.)

-The Admin site allows the User to create custom test cases for issuing test requests to all or a selective subset of the Gateway nodes and automatically check the responses according to User-defined criteria.
+The Admin site allows the User to create custom test cases for issuing test requests to all or a selected subset of the Gateway nodes and automatically check the responses according to User-defined criteria.
 Two different ways are allowed: